How EMR Serverless works with IAM

 operators, such as equals or less than, to match the condition in the

-To see a list of Amazon EMR Serverless condition keys and to learn which actions and resources you can use a condition key, see Actions, resources, and condition keys for Amazon EMR Serverless in the Service Authorization Reference.
+To refer to a list of Amazon EMR Serverless condition keys and to learn which actions and resources you can use a condition key, refer to Actions, resources, and condition keys for Amazon EMR Serverless in the Service Authorization Reference.

-condition keys.
-For more information, see Example: Restricting
+ec2:Region condition keys.
+For more information, refer to Example: Restricting

 access to a specific region.